 - Hanging bridges – Get incredibly close to the crater of the volcano by taking a tour via the hanging bridges.
 You can see what life is like up in the canopy by taking in the sights and sounds of the rainforest.

-- Bird watching – The early morning bird watching tour will have you up at 5 AM, ready to catch site of the rainforest’s winged inhabitants before the crowds descend in the national park.
-Chances are you’ll see toucans, parrots, woodpeckers and parakeets.
+- Bird watching – The early morning bird watching tour will have you up at 5 am, ready to catch site of the rainforest’s winged inhabitants before the crowds descend in the national park.
+Chances are you’ll see toucans, parrots, woodpeckers, and parakeets.

-- Safari Float Trip - You can travel down the Penas Blancas River where you’ll have the opportunity to observe various species of bird, crocodiles, sloths, iguanas and tortoises.
+- Safari float trip – You can travel down the Penas Blancas River where you’ll have the opportunity to observe various species of bird, crocodiles, sloths, iguanas, and tortoises.
 The trip is fairly leisurely and takes half a day.

 - Caving – There are very good cave systems near by the area that provide excellent opportunities to get underground.
 One of my favorite activities here is putting on a headlamp and heading below ground to explore caves and underground rivers.
-The caves are small, so if you’re claustrophobic, this isn’t for you.
+The spaces are small, so if you’re claustrophobic, this isn’t for you.

 - Cano Negro Wildlife Refuge – Consider taking a boat tour to the Cano Negro Wildlife Refuge.
 Day tours here take people wildlife watching, swimming, and rafting.
-You’ll get up early in the morning and come back late at night so you get good value for your money.
+You’ll get up early in the morning, and come back late at night so you get good value for your money.

-- Ride a Horse - Half day horseback rides cost around $65 USD.
+- Ride a horse - Half day horseback rides cost around $65 USD.
 The routes may differ depending on which ranch you book with, but it’s typical to ride through a river and toward La Fortuna waterfall.
 Bring or wear a bathing suit as you may get wet!

 - Admire La Fortuna Waterfall - What better way to end a hike than with a visit (and maybe a dip) to a waterfall?
-Make sure you have sturdy footwear, as the descent to the fall requires a walk down a steep, long staircase.
-But the reward is a gorgeous sight, and the opportunity to refresh yourself in the cold water.
+Make sure you have sturdy footwear as the descent to the fall requires a walk down a steep, long staircase, but the reward is a gorgeous sight, and the opportunity to refresh yourself in the cold water.